Artful Dodger

 Jack Dawkins, better known as the Artful Dodger, is a character in Charles Dickens's 1838 novel Oliver Twist.
-The Dodger is a pickpocket, so called for his skill and cunning in that occupation.
-He is the leader of the gang of child criminals on the streets of London, trained by the elderly Fagin.
-The term has become an idiom describing a person with skilful deception.
+The Dodger is a pickpocket and his nickname refers to his skill and cunning in that occupation.
+In the novel, he is the leader of the gang of child criminals on the streets of London trained and overseen by the elderly Fagin.
+The term has become an idiom describing a person who engages in skillful deception.

 Role in the novel

-In the novel, he becomes Oliver's closest friend (although he betrays Oliver when Oliver is caught) and he tries to make him a pickpocket, but soon realises that Oliver will not succeed, and feels sorry for him, saying "What a pity it is he isn't a prig!"
-He also has a close relationship with Charley Bates.
+In the novel, Jack becomes Oliver's best friend (though he abandons him when he gets caught) and tries to turn him into a pickpocket, but soon realises that Oliver isn't cut out for it and feels sorry for him, saying "What a pity it is he isn't a prig!"
+He also has a close friendship with Charley Bates that borders on brotherhood.

 The Artful Dodger is characterised as a child who acts like an adult.
 He is described as wearing adult clothes which are much too large for him.
-Like an adult, he seldom gives in to childish urges.
+Like an adult, he seldom gives in to childish urges:

 Ultimately the Dodger is caught with a stolen silver snuff box and presumably transported from England to a penal colony in Australia (only alluded to in the novel).
 The absurdity of the master pickpocket being caught over something so small is remarked upon in the book:

 The Dodger chooses to consider himself a "victim of society", roaring in the courtroom, "I am an Englishman, ain't I?
 Where are my priwileges?"
-The jailer tells him "You'll get your privileges soon enough", while the judge has little patience for the Dodger's posturing, and orders him out of the courtroom immediately after the jury convicts him of the theft.
+The jailer tells him "You'll get your privileges soon enough", while the judge has little patience for the Dodger's posturing and orders him out of the courtroom immediately after the jury convicts him of the theft.
 Dickens describes him this way:

-Dickens had first used a similar term in his previous novel, The Pickwick Papers.
+Dickens had first used a similar term to "Artful Dodger" in his previous novel, The Pickwick Papers.
 At the close of Chapter 16, Sam Weller refers to the recent schemes of Mr Jingle: "Reg'lar do, sir; artful dodge."

 The Artful Dodger, though a pickpocket, is not a heartless character.
 He has a great respect for Fagin – "There ain't no teacher like Fagin!" (chapter 3) – to whom he delivers all of the pickpocketing spoils without question.